-This plan presents protocols for the handling of soils and fill materials in association with the development of Sub-Parcel B6-3.
+This plan presents protocols for the handling of soils and fill materials in association with the development of Sub-Parcel B4-2.
 In particular, this plan highlights the minimum standards for construction practices and managing potentially contaminated materials to reduce potential risks to workers and the environment.

 Several exceedances of the PALs were identified in soil samples across the Site.
 The PALs are set based on USEPA's RSLs for industrial soils, or other direct guidance from the MDE.
 Because PAL exceedances can present potential risks to human health and the environment at certain concentrations, this plan presents material management and other protocols to be followed during the work to adequately mitigate potential risks from such materials remaining on-site during the development phase.
-There were no locations in the proposed Site boundary with soil exceedances of the special management criteria for PCBs (50 mg/kg), lead (10,000 mg/kg), or TPH/Oil & Grease (6,200 mg/kg).
-NAPL was not identified at any soil boring locations or groundwater sample collection points relevant for the Site.
+No soils contaminated with lead in excess of 10,000 mg/kg have been identified in Sub-Parcel B4-2.
+There was one soil sample within Sub-Parcel B4-2 with an elevated concentration of total PCBs in excess of 50 mg/kg (B5-101-SB with 54.2 mg/kg); however, the impacts at this location have been delineated and the original elevated concentration of total PCBs could not be replicated.
+Accordingly, the impacts at this location are not expected to present an unacceptable risk to workers.
+As discussed in Section 3.2.3, no additional response actions are proposed with respect to PCBs in soil at the Site.